Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

 In this section, an optimal relay selection problem is solved.
-Thus we transform this problem in two steps to become a $k$-cardinality assignment problem.
+Thus we transform this problem in two steps to become a $k$AP.
 In the following, the optimal relay selection problem-solving process is described.

+The configuration of our relay selection problem is shown in Fig.~\ref{fig:opt_1}.
+As it can be seen in this figure, we have two sets of machines, the sources and the relays.
+The sources should be connected to the base station directly or by using a relay.

+In the assignment, between the sources and relays through the original problem, each source can connect to only one relay and each relay can connect to only one source.
+Besides, the base station has $Q_{BS}$ channels for communication with the machines, whether a source or a relay.
+The conditions of the channels are considered similar.
+On the other words, each source or relay can connect to only one of the channels of the base station, and the base station can connect to up to $Q_{BS}$ machines.
+Therefore, in the final assignment, the total number of edges connected to the base station can be equal to $Q_{BS}$.